danger/danger-js/docs/tutorials/typescript.html.md

 ### TypeScript

-Danger is built in TypeScript, so we have great support keeping everything typed.
+Danger is built in TypeScript, so we have great editor support as a consumer.
+If you are using Jest for testing, then the only thing you need to do is change your Dangerfile to be `dangerfile.ts` and Danger will pick it up.

 ### TypeScript without Jest